radobson61/PythonBowlingKata/README.md

 ![Test 5 Passes](/images/TestFivePasses.png)

-I double check with my business owner to ensure I understand the rules of scoring correctly.
+I double check with my bowling expert to ensure I understand the rules of scoring correctly.
 Once I confirm that, I realize my Game() is complete for all the normal cases in bowling, my code is clean (and tested).